Thursday, March 19, 2009

 The following night, we had the routine down.
 We arrived a full 90 minutes before class, reserved our same seats, and began to get to know some of the people around us.
 A few minutes after we got settled in, our lanky friend came by and handed me a small brown paper sack, calling it a gift.
 Inside I found a safety razor and can of shaving cream.
 He said that the Colonel had thought I might want to “trim” my beard.

 I thought, “Houston, we have a problem!”
 I hated shaving.
 I have a very thick beard that grows quickly.
-When I was in Navy training, I had to shave three times a day to keep my commander off my back.
+When I was in Navy training, I had to shave three times a day to keep my drill instructor off my back.
 No matter how closely I shaved, I still looked like I needed a shave.
-I thanked him, smiled and said I would consider certainly give it a “trim.”
+I thanked him, smiled and said I would certainly consider “giving it a trim.”

 The following morning, I began to trim my beard, cleaning off the rough edges.
 And then I decided to go ahead and take the plunge.
 I was in Texas now, in the midst of a bunch of conservatives who wouldn’t be friendly to someone who looked “different.”
 I wanted to stay out of the limelight.
 If shaving would help me fit in, why not do it?